jonchaney/tonedream/README.md

 ## Search

-To find other music and musicians, search is enabled on the main page.
-The results are split up into tracks, albums, and artist.
-This allows for easy location of other musicians in the network.
-This search was implemented with the help of
+A search feature allows for quick search of the database for music.
+The results are split up into tracks, albums, and artists.

 ![artist_page](docs/images/search.png)